CM Mann hits out at Akal Takht Jathedar for 'provoking' people with ultimatum | Politics

 - India

-Punjab Chief Minister Bhagwant Mann Tuesday hit out at Akal Takht Jathedar Giani Harpreet Singh for ''provoking'' people through an ultimatum to the AAP government to release all Sikh youths in a police action against radical preacher Amritpal Singh and his aides.
+Punjab Chief Minister Bhagwant Mann Tuesday hit out at Akal Takht Jathedar Giani Harpreet Singh for ''provoking'' people through an ultimatum to the AAP government to release all Sikh youths who were held during the police crackdown against radical preacher Amritpal Singh and his aides.

+Hitting back, the Jathedar said he has the right and duty to speak about ''innocent'' Sikh youths.

-Mann accused the Jathedar of favouring the Badals and also told him that the Badals had ''used'' several Jathedars for their ''vested interests''.
+Following a police crackdown against Amritpal and his associates, the Punjab Police Sunday said it has released 197 people out of total 353 taken into preventive custody on apprehension of breach of peace and disturbance of law and order.
+Mann accused the Jathedar of ''favouring'' the Badals and also told him that the Badals had ''used'' several Jathedars for their ''vested interests''.

 Mann's reaction came a day after the Akal Takht Jathedar Giani Harpeet Singh had given a 24-hour ultimatum to the AAP government to release all Sikh youths who were held during the police crackdown against radical preacher Amritpal Singh and his aides.

-In another case, 328 'saroops' (copies) of Guru Granth Sahib had gone missing from the records of the publication house of the Shiromani Gurdwara Parbandhak Committee.
+In a separate incident, 328 'saroops' (copies) of Guru Granth Sahib had gone missing from the records of the publication house of the Shiromani Gurdwara Parbandhak Committee.

+Later, the Jathedar in his Facebook post on Tuesday said, ''Bhagwant Mann ji as you represent Punjab, I am also a humble representative of my 'qaum' (community).'' ''I also have the right and my duty to speak about the rights of the innocent youth of my 'qaum','' said the Jathedar.

+He told the CM that he was right that often “innocent” religious people are used by political people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)